 Are all applicants interviewed?

 No. We only interview those who have a realistic chance of getting in, when judged by past and predicted exam results, school reports, personal statements and the pre-interview test.
 Applicants who do not take the pre-interview test will not normally be shortlisted for interview.
-Candidates from overseas may be considered without interview or interviewed by Skype.
+Candidates from overseas may be considered without interview or interviewed online: see the interview arrangements for international students webpage on the University website.

 What happens at interview?

-More information about interviews, how to prepare, and sample questions.
+More information about interviews, how to prepare, and sample questions is in the interviews section of the University website.